 The personal information you provide on this website is subject to the Privacy & Personal Information Protection Act 1998 and the Government Information (Public Access) Act 2009.
-It is being collected by Justice NSW and will be used by us for purposes related to the following:
+It is being collected by the NSW Department of Industry and will be used by us for purposes related to the following:

-- to allow you to access the interactive elements of the Gambling Help website (including the online forums and Share Your Story);
+- to allow you to access the interactive elements of the Gambling Help website;

-- to provide you with the information, resources, merchandise or SMS Daily Reminders you have requested.
+- to provide you with the information, resources or merchandise you have requested.

-Justice NSW will only collect personal information for a lawful purpose which directly relates to our primary function as a NSW Government agency and for obtaining feedback about the effectiveness of our services.
-The department will not collect any more information than is necessary for it to fulfil these functions.
+The NSW Department of Industry will only collect personal information for a lawful purpose which directly relates to our primary function as a NSW Government agency and for obtaining feedback about the effectiveness of our services.
+The department will not collect any more information than is necessary for it to fulfill these functions.

-Justice NSW will not disclose your personal information to anybody else unless authorised by law.
+The NSW Department of Industry will not disclose your personal information to anybody else unless authorised by law.

 The provision of this information is voluntary.
-If you choose not to provide the requested information you may not be able to participate in interactive areas of our service e.g. our SMS service.
+If you choose not to provide the requested information you may not be able to participate in interactive areas of our service.

 1800 472 679